kickermeister/wav2bw64/README.md

 Very basic example structure:

 ```
-"8ch SDI version":
+- name: Audio Programme 1
+  apItems:
+  - name: My Object 1
+    routing: [3]
+    type: Object
+  - name: Stereo Bed
+    routing: [1, 2]
+    type: 0+2+0
+  language: de
+  loudness: -23
+- name: Audio Programme 2
+  apItems:
+  - name: Surround Bed
-  "0+5+0": [1, 2, 3, 4, 5, 6]
+    routing: [1, 2, 3, 4, 5, 6]
+    type: 0+5+0
+  - name: Music
-  "0+2+0": [7, 8]
+    routing: [7, 8]
-"Stereo":
-  "0+2+0": [1, 2]
+    type: 0+2+0
+  - name: Dialog
+    routing: [3]
+    type: Object
+  language: en
+  loudness: -23
 ```

-This configures two audioProgrammes, one with the name "8ch SDI version" and one with "Stereo".
-The first audioProgramme contains two audioObjects, one with a 0+5+0 DirectSpeakers type and one with 0+2+0 DirectSpeakers type.
-The array defines the track index for the CHNA chunk.
-It is possible to refer to the same track indices multiple times, as it is done in the example for the 0+2+0 DirectSpeakers type in the "Stereo" programme.
+This configures two audioProgrammes, one with the name "Audio Programme 1" and one with "Audio Programme 2".
+The first audioProgramme contains two audioObjects, one with an Object type and one with 0+2+0 DirectSpeakers type.
+The routing array defines the track indices for the CHNA chunk.
+It is possible to refer to the same track indices multiple times, as it is done in the example.